Supreme Court of the United States

 Visitors Who are Deaf or Hard of Hearing

 Assistive listening devices are available when Court is in session.
 A hearing loop (induction loop), is installed in the Courtroom, requiring the use of a compatible device.
 Listening devices for use of the loop are available upon request for visitors who do not have hearing aids or compatible hearing aids.
-FM and infrared listening systems are also available.
 All listening devices may be obtained from a Supreme Court Police Officer or Courtroom attendant as you are being seated.
 The hearing loop is also available for Courtroom Lectures.
 The hearing loop system for Courtroom Lectures transmits sound through an electromagnetic signal that is picked up by most hearing aids and cochlear devices without requiring additional equipment.

 American Sign Language interpretation for Courtroom Lectures can be arranged with at least seven business days’ notice.
 Please email us.